MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 By completing this challenge, you'll learn how to:

 - Convert a notebook into multiple scripts.
-- Define an Azure Machine Learning pipeline job in YAML.
+- Define an Azure Machine Learning job in YAML.
-- Run an Azure Machine Learning pipeline job with the CLI v2.
+- Run an Azure Machine Learning job with the CLI v2.

 ## Tasks